 This course aims to introduce students the basic of signals and systems.
-To learn how to analyze the waveform of signals and its characteristic in engineering system.
-To understand signal spectrum concept, determine the process of the systems and evaluate systems response using various methods.
+To learn how certain input to a system will produce the required output.
+Understand signal spectrum concept and the method being utilized to analyze signal and its relations.

-- CO1: Ability to analyze waveform of the signals and its characteristic in engineering sustems. - CO2: Ability to analyze signals and determine the process of the systems.

-CO3: Ability to evaluate the system response using variable methods.
+- CO1: Ability to identify type and analyze waveform of the signals and its characteristic in engineering systems. - CO2:Ability to analyze signals and determine the process of the systems. - CO3:Ability to explain and calculate the system response using variable methods. - CO4:Ability to prepare a report in relevant topics using various resources.